Lamb Chop Dinner For Two

 You want to scrape that deliciousness off the bottom of the pan and add them to your sauce.
 It’s kinda like making gravy with drippings.

-Next is a step called deglazing.
-Normally you add wine to deglaze, but I personally add broth with lemon juice as a substitute for wine.
+After cooking your onion and garlic, normally you add wine to deglaze.
+However, I used broth with lemon juice as a substitute for wine.

 I’m not against wine; I simply don’t want to open a bottle for a small amount.